forwardemail/free-email-forwarding/README.md

 The most probable cause of your issues with not receiving test emails or with configuration in general is due to DNS propagation and caching.

-Fortunately our DNS provider Cloudflare has a nice "Purge Cache" tool available for you to use at <https://1.1.1.1/purge-cache/>.
+Fortunately **our DNS provider Cloudflare has a nice "Purge Cache" tool available for you to use at:** <https://1.1.1.1/purge-cache/>.

 All you need to do is go to that link for both "MX" and "TXT" record types, enter your domain name, and click "Purge Cache".
 You'll then need to wait a few minutes and try again!